Curry Pumpkin Tarts with Rocket Dip

 - 1 beaten egg mixed with 1 tbsp water

-- Spread pastry sheets with vegemite then sprinkle with grated cheese.
+- Spread pastry sheets with vegemite, to your taste, then sprinkle with grated cheese.

 - Roll lengthwise.
-Brush edge with egg wash to seal then slice into 1.5cm pieces.
+Brush edge with egg wash to seal then gently slice into 1½ cm pieces.

 - Bake until golden brown.